loginom/loginom-help-en-omegat/data/visualization/cube/addcalculatingfact.md

 Access is provided to the total values for each dimension **Total** (*Measure name.Sum.Total.Dimension name*) in each of the aggregation methods.

-> **Note:** Only used measures and dimensions will be available only in the list.
+> **Note:** Only used measures and dimensions will be available in the list.
 The dimensions that have not been tranferred to rows, columns or filtration area will not be available in the list.

 ## 3. List of Functions